gbr-dms/rimrep-documentation/docs/guidelines/data-ingestion.md

   - CRS

 We will not allow variables of mixed-types.
 We can perform basic cleansing of variables - for example dropping values that do not fit the specified type.

-## We re-publish data: minimum requirements

-TBC

-Basically, the provider must adhere to the following

-### Data format

-- S3 compatible storage
-- Parquet or zarr (we will provide detailed spec of version, structure etc)
-- ...

-If requirements are met, we will point directly at the data source (eg S3 bucket) and not ingest/copy the data.